apatsufas/homebridge-camera-ffmpeg/README.md

 [Homebridge](https://homebridge.io) Plugin Providing [FFmpeg](https://www.ffmpeg.org)-based Camera Support

+This fork adds the options to set an audio coded and an corresponding audio profile.
+I have setup homebridge an a Mac which runs High Sierra and I didn't want to compile ffmpeg with support for third party codecs.
+As MacOS does provide Core Audio and an AAC-encoder I wanted the option to use that.

 ## Installation

 Before installing this plugin, you should install Homebridge using the [official instructions](https://github.com/homebridge/homebridge/wiki).